Natwar2002/TicTacToeReact/README.md

 **Understanding Event Handling Concepts**

-**Event Bubbling** : Event bubbling is a concept in which, if we trigger an event on any child, then that event is also tracked by ancestors of the corresponding child.
+**Event Delegation** : This is a technique in which instead of starting from child to the parent everybody listens for the event, we just delegate this task to the parent only to listen to the corresponding fired events.

 *For example:*
         "In the game, `onClick={handleCellClick}` sets an event listener on the